DerwenAI/kleptosyn/NOTES.md

     + Lacks variable-length path representation?
     + Lacks metadata on either entities or relations?

+**Q:** Network motifs are static patterns; how can we model the stateful, temporal aspects of tradecraft?
+  - Borrow techniques from speech recognition?
+  - Wavelets, other time-series analysis

 **Q:** Could topological methods provide useful formalisms for general descriptions?